aditya9211/Blur-and-Clear-Classification/README.md

 	__config.py__

-	`contains list of constanst used by files or hyper-parameters which can be changed
+	`contains the list of constant used by files or hyper-parameters which can be changed
 	by editing this file`